Congress leader Hooda expresses concern over multiple desertions | Politics

 Senior Congress leader Bhupinder Singh Hooda on Thursday expressed deep concern over recent developments in the party's Punjab unit and multiple desertions, and said the party leadership should hold deliberations on these matters.

 ''Why are such things happening?
 The party should do 'manthan'.
-Efforts should be made to find a solution to these things,'' said Hooda, who is part of the G-23 group which wrote a letter to Congress chief Sonia Gandhi last year seeking organisational overhaul.
+Efforts should be made to find a solution to these issues,'' Hooda told reporters in Rohtak.

 When asked to comment on former Punjab chief minister Amarinder Singh's emphatic statement that he will quit the party, Hooda said it is his personal decision.